altayaydemir/altay-dot-wtf/data/blog/happier-lighthouse.md

   - next-js
 ---

-I am building this website with [Next.js](https://nextjs.org) and charmed by the delightful developer experience we get when it's combined with [Vercel](https://vercel.com/).
+I'm building this website with [Next.js](https://nextjs.org) and charmed by the delightful developer experience we get when it's combined with [Vercel](https://vercel.com/).

-In addition to eliminating the friction, Vercel also provides [analytics](https://nextjs.org/analytics) and [Lighthouse integration](https://vercel.com/integrations/lighthouse) to monitor how your website is performing when it comes to vital metrics for the user experience.
+In addition to eliminating the friction, Vercel also provides [analytics](https://nextjs.org/analytics) and [Lighthouse integration](https://vercel.com/integrations/lighthouse) to monitor how my website is performing when it comes to vital metrics for the user experience.

 And that's precisely what I did right after deploying a bearable version.
 But the results were not satisfying at all.